Tips for Flying with a Baby

 Thank you to everyone who gave me great tips on traveling with children!
-I thought I’d share with you all the great tips I’ve learned, including this article I found at the Pampers website.
+I thought I’d share with you all the great tips I’ve learned, including these tips for flying with a baby from Pampers.

 I‘m not giving the tips, I need them!
 I am flying twice this year with my baby and I am terrified.
 I need any tips you can give.
 He will be 8 months on the first trip and 10 months on the second.

 We did a long 19-hour road trip with my first son when he was 10 months and the only thing I remember is buying new toys that I slowly revealed during the drive.
 Of course, flying will go by much faster, but my biggest concern is naptime and how that happens when you’re on a plane.
 I’m also worried about his ears hurting when we’re in the air.
 He’ll be too young to chew gum and that is the only trick I know to relieve that pressure.

 As you can see, I need help!
 I will post any suggestions I receive!

 Founder of Mom Spark – a lifestyle blog for moms.